-Probably not, because the demand for CMAs is different in different regions across the US, and around the world.
+Probably not, because the demand for CMAs is different in different regions across the US and around the world.

 It’s time for research.
 Check out online recruiting sites such as Monster.com and Indeed.com, or other equivalent sites in your home country.

-Then, type in “certified management accountant” and see if there are jobs pop up in your area (“CMA” is likely too broad because it covers “certified medical assistant” and a few other certifications).
+Then, type in “certified management accountant” and see if there are jobs that pop up in your area (“CMA” is likely too broad because it covers “certified medical assistant” and a few other certifications).

 For example, Monster.com lists out 148 jobs in New Jersey based on “certified management accountant”.
 You should be able to find more listings using a variety of keywords.

-Take a look at the industry, job description and salary range.
+Take a look at the industry, job description, and salary range.
 See if these opportunities excite you.

 |Amani’s 6 Benefits from